-- Save money on promotion and distribution
+- Saving money on promotion and distribution

 - Personalized customer experience

 - Inventory waste decrease.
 Each company has some dead stock in its warehouses.
-Such items stagnate on shelves hindering new arrivals.
+Such items stagnate on shelves, hindering new arrivals.
 You can make room by bundling these items with the most selling products that will work perfectly together.
 The only thing you need is to combine them wisely.

 8 Types of Product Bundling

 - Old inventory bundling

 - Occasional bundling